FloydWatson/AutoTrace/README.md

 # AutoTrace

 ## what is this app
-AutoTrace is written as an extension to the current [NZ COVID tracker app](https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-novel-coronavirus-resources-and-tools/nz-covid-tracer-app
+AutoTrace is made as an extension to the current [NZ COVID tracker app](https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-novel-coronavirus-resources-and-tools/nz-covid-tracer-app
 ) due to the manual nature of using the app on public transport, incorporating AutoTrace to the already existing app would allow or the app to track when you got on and off of public transport allowing for ease of contact tracing and improve the confidence of everyday transport users, to get moving again in an environmentally friendly way.

 ### how this app works